Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Abstract

 \section{Abstract}

-Stochastic majorization-minimization (SMM) is an online extension of the classical principle of majorization-minimization, which consists of sampling i.i.d. data points from a fixed data distribution and minimizing a recursively defined majorizing surrogate of an objective function.
-In this paper, we introduce \textit{stochastic block majorization-minimization}, where the surrogates can now be only block multi-convex and a single block is optimized at a time within a diminishing radius.
-Relaxing the standard strong convexity requirements for surrogates in SMM, our framework gives wider applicability including online CANDECOMP/PARAFAC (CP) dictionary learning and yields greater computational efficiency especially when the problem dimension is large.
-We provide an extensive convergence analysis on the proposed algorithm, which we derive under possibly dependent data streams, relaxing the standard i.i.d. assumption on data samples.
-We show that the proposed algorithm converges almost surely to the set of stationary points of a nonconvex objective under constraints at a rate $O((\log n)^{1+\eps}/n^{1/2})$ for the empirical loss function and $O((\log n)^{1+\eps}/n^{1/4})$ for the expected loss function, where $n$ denotes the number of data samples processed.
+Stochastic majorization-minimization (SMM) is a class of stochastic optimization algorithms that proceed by sampling new data points and minimizing a recursive average of surrogate functions of an objective function.
+The surrogates are required to be strongly convex and convergence rate analysis for the general non-convex setting was not available.
+In this paper, we propose an extension of SMM where surrogates are allowed to be only weakly convex or block multi-convex, and the averaged surrogates are approximately minimized with proximal regularization or block-minimized within diminishing radii, respectively.
+For the general nonconvex constrained setting with non-i.i.d. data samples, we show that the first-order optimality gap of the proposed algorithm decays at the rate $O((\log n)^{1+\eps}/n^{1/2})$ for the empirical loss and $O((\log n)^{1+\eps}/n^{1/4})$ for the expected loss, where $n$ denotes the number of data samples processed.
 Under some additional assumption, the latter convergence rate can be improved to $O((\log n)^{1+\eps}/n^{1/2})$.
-Our results provide first convergence rate bounds for various online matrix and tensor decomposition algorithms under a general Markovian data setting.
+As a corollary, we obtain the first convergence rate bounds for various optimization methods under general nonconvex dependent data setting: Double-averaging projected gradient descent and its generalizations, proximal point empirical risk minimization, and online matrix/tensor decomposition algorithms.
+We also provide experimental validation of our results.

 ${}$ ${}$